 Ban Gioc Waterfall (also called Deitan Falls in China) is located on the Quay Son River, the Vietnam China border.
 This is in the far northeast of Vietnam in the largely rural province of Cao Bang.
 Think of it as being as far north as Sapa but head east for 400 kilometers.

 The waterfall itself is located about 350km north of Hanoi.
-If you are planning to motorbike there then you’ll prefer to know that it is only 85km north east of Cao Bang city, roughly a 2 hour ride on the highway route.
+That means it is roughly 85km northeast of Cao Bang city or a 2 hour ride on the highway route.